 927 Show in the Gallery

 Jill Turnbow, Artistic Director for the Cambria Center for the Arts Theater, will give the next Allied Arts "Art Talk" on Sunday, September 25 at 1:00pm in Conference Room #1.
 Turnbow has entitled her talk "The Importance of Community in Theater".
 She feels the theater has a responsibility to the community to keep up a high standard with exposure to both classics and new works with new styles of drama.
 Theater gives a reflection of lives and experiences; it should evoke an emotional response from the audience.
 To her, theater is as much an art form as painting or music.
 It's a collaborative art as opposed to the solitary art of painting; it involves the playwright, director, technicians and actors who all together create a play.
 Everyone is invited to this talk.
-We hope some will find a way they can enjoy being a part of this wonderful art form. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The next ART IN THE PARKING LOT event will be on the Sunday of Labor Day weekend, September 4.
+We hope some will find a way they can enjoy being a part of this wonderful art form. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The next ART IN THE PARKING LOT event will be on Saturday, October 1, which is also the first day of the famed Scarecrow Festival that will bring scads of visitors to town.
 For more information, go to GALLERY in the white band above and click on PARKING LOT ART.
 Contact Gallery Director Kerry Drager to reserve a space. firstname.lastname@example.org

 Louie Ortega!! • Sept.
 24 & 25